Development of the framework

 In addition to Ipsos MORI, Heather Wardle (London School of Hygiene and Tropical Medicine) and Gerda Reith (University of Glasgow) were also co-authors of this report.

-The framework was developed and initial measures tested though:
+The framework was developed and measures tested through:

 - an expert workshop of professionals and researchers working with young people and working in the field of gambling;